piotr-marendowski/python-tic-tac-toe/README.md

 # python-tic-tac-toe
-Python tic-tac-toe is classic game for two people who plays in console.
+Tic-tac-toe is classic game for two people on one computer.
 You can see code in .py file, play in execute file or see documentation (changes is here).
-Next updates will be soon!
-Thanks for checking this.